devnchill/dotArch/README.md

 ---

 ## 🧩 Switching Branches
-If you want to try out my old config from the `scratch` branch, follow these steps:
+If you want to try out my old config from the `nvim/scratch` branch, follow these steps:

 1. **Navigate to your Neovim config folder**:
 ```bash